Alleny244/RestApi/README.md

 # Rest API - Node.js
 Rest API using plain node.js.
 NO DEPENDENCIES.

-This API can display the list of persons, which can be updated or deleted1
+This API can display the list of persons, which can be updated or deleted
 * API deployed @ https://restapi-123.herokuapp.com/

 ## About the project